Sipihr Shikoh: Life

 At Gwalior Fort, Sipihr was joined in his imprisonment by his uncle Murad Bakhsh, who he had previously fought at the Battle of Samugarh, and Murad's son Izzad Bakhsh.
 Two years later, in 1661, Sulaiman Shikoh, Sipihr's older brother, and Muhammad Sultan, Aurangzeb's eldest son, were also brought to Gwalior.
 This was the first time that Sipihr had seen his brother in over three years, as Sulaiman's army had been unable to come to Dara's rescue during the war.
 Unlike Sulaiman and his uncle Murad, Sipihr, owing to his young age, was not administered the 'pousta', an opium-based poison designed to slowly deteriorate the health and mental capabilities of the drinker.
 Murad was executed in late 1661, and Sulaiman shortly after in 1662.
 Sipihr had at this point witnessed the deaths of his mother, father, uncle, and brother.
 He continued to remain imprisoned along with Izzad Bakhsh and Muhammad Sultan.

-In 1672, Multafat Khan was sent to bring Sipihr and Muhammad Sultan to Delhi.
+In 1672, Multafat Khan was sent to Gwalior to bring Sipihr and Muhammad Sultan to Delhi.
 Sipihr was temporarily assigned a palace in Salimgarh Fort.
 On 16 December 1672, Emperor Aurangzeb ordered Sipihr and Muhammad Sultan to be brought into his bedchamber, or 'khwabgah'.
-After an interview, Sipihr received a robe and an emerald sarpech (turban ornament).
+After a brief stint, Sipihr received a robe and an emerald sarpech (turban ornament).

 On 30 January 1673, Sipihr was married to his first cousin, Zubdat-un-Nissa Begum, a daughter of Aurangzeb and Dilras Banu Begum.
 The marriage was conducted in the presence of the emperor.
 Sipihr was presented with a jewelled dagger, a jewelled sarpech, a pearl necklace and a pearl chaplet.
 Sipihr's aunt Gauhar Ara Begum, and Hamida Banu Begum arranged the ceremony.
 He was given a yearly allowance of 6000 rupees.

 Sipihr and Zubdat-un-Nissa had a son named Ali Tabar, born on 13 July 1676.
 The emperor went to Sipihr Shukoh’s house to see the child.
 Ali Tabar died in December of the same year and the robe of mourning was given.